Mobilizing afterschool supporters

 Per IRS guidelines, 501(c)(3) organizations can operate nonpartisan voter registration or "Get Out the Vote" drives.
 Note that voter registration activities must be designed solely to educate the public about the importance of voting and must not show any bias for or against any candidate or party.

 In addition to hosting events and using the Internet to rally support around afterschool, it is important to make a push to turn out voters through targeted materials.
-Items such as palm cards, fliers, mock bbballots and other election-related materials can be distributed to your supporters in the community and at Lights On Afterschool events.
+Items such as palm cards, fliers, mock ballots and other election-related materials can be distributed to your supporters in the community and at Lights On Afterschool events.
 This material should also be easily accessible on your website.
 These materials should note the day and date of the election.
 Implementing this GOTV effort separately from any information you provide on your issues may be the easiest way to avoid concerns of electioneering; if you would like to combine the two, you may want to seek further advice.

 Public Opinion Polling